ninadhulle/blog/apache-httpd-tuning.md

  </IfModule>
 ```

 5. **Logging:** We use ELK to store all our logs, we have created rolling log files to log errors and access.
 We also keep logging to bare minimum, only certain headers for debugging is logged.
 We log only last 5 digits of our JWT for debugging purpose.
+Keep the logs light and logging bare minimum data helps with performance.
 ```
  LogLevel warn
  #purge the logs in 7 days = 60*60*24*7